uadmin/uadmin-docs/_build/html/_sources/tags.rst.txt

 |

-As you can see, only the Approvals and Friends models are accessible in the dashboard.
+As you can see, only the Friends model is accessible in the dashboard.
 It is based on the user permission that was assigned on that user.
 Now click on "FRIENDS".

 .. image:: api/assets/friendsapprovalhighlighted.png